Theme from Mission: Impossible: Other cover versions and renditions

 Jazz organist Jimmy Smith recorded a cover version for his 1968 album Livin' It Up.

 One cover version was recorded by French No Wave artist Lizzy Mercier Descloux on her 1979 album, Press Color.

 A version of the theme was used during the panty raid sequence of the 1984 movie Revenge of the Nerds.

+A version of the theme was also used during the electric zap belt donning sequence in the 1992 movie Wayne's World.

+An arrangement of the theme was composed by Bruce Broughton for the pound escape sequence in 1993’s Homeward Bound: The Incredible Journey.
+The song transitions from the theme to original music and was included in the expanded Intrada Records soundtrack release, the track simply being titled “Mission: Impossible”.

+Rhythm section and production duo Sly and Robbie recorded a cover version for their 1997 album Mambo Taxi, a reggae and dub reworking of classic film themes.

 The theme's melodies form the basis of Limp Bizkit's 2000 single "Take a Look Around", which was recorded for the soundtrack of the second film.

 Russian ethnic band Bugotak recorded a Russian-language rap song with ethnic Siberian instruments based on "Take a Look Around", the theme and "Empty Spaces" by Pink Floyd, entitled "Missiya Maadai-kara nevypolnima".

 American rapper Kanye West and producer Jon Brion created a remix version at the end credits of the third film.

 Brave Combo covered the theme as a "deep groove cumbia" on their 2008 album, The Exotic Rocking Life.

 Houston rapper Chamillionaire, remixed the theme song for his cancelled third album Venom in 2010.

 In 2010, a fictionalized account of Lalo Schifrin's creation of the Mission: Impossible tune was featured in a Lipton TV commercial aired in a number of countries around the world.